 A thesaurus is used to group different words with the same meaning (synonyms) and similar words.
-On the other hand, a dictionary is meant to explain the definition of a word.
-For example, doing a lookup on the word "computer" in a thesaurus may give words like PC, CPU, calculator, abacus, and laptop that could be used in place of the word computer.
+On the other hand, a dictionary explains the definition of a word.
+For example, looking up the word "computer" in a thesaurus may give words like PC, CPU, calculator, abacus, and laptop that could be used in place of the word computer.
 Looking up the word "computer" in a dictionary would define the word like what is found on our computer definition.

 Why would someone need a thesaurus on a computer?

 A thesaurus is used on a computer while writing an e-mail, letter, or paper to find an alternative meaning for words.
 For example, repeating the same word throughout your writing can become repetitive to a reader, and you could use a thesaurus to get a synonym of the word.